System Design Space

 Messaging

-Asynchronous scripts and integration flexibility.
+Asynchronous workflows and flexible integration boundaries.

 Data Lake vs Data Mesh